 DSAP most often affects people of European descent, although it has also been reported to affect individuals of other races.
 It is more common in women than in men.

-The average age which patients first notice DSAP is about 35 to 40, and its frequency in affected families increases steadily with age.
+The average age which patients first notice DSAP is about 35–40 years and its frequency in affected families increases steadily with age.
 It is rare in childhood.

 DSAP is due to a genetic mutation.
 The tendency to DSAP is inherited as an autosomal dominant characteristic, which means on average half of the children of an affected parent will also have the tendency.

 DSAP mainly affects the lower arms and legs bilaterally and arises more frequently on the lower legs.
 There may be few or innumerable lesions.
 The forehead and cheeks are affected in less than 10% of individuals and DSAP almost never occurs on the scalp, palms or soles.
 It tends to be more prominent in the summer and may appear less prominent in winter.
 New lesions have been provoked by ultraviolet light in sun lamps.

 The lesions are composed of multiple irregular roundish, annular or polycyclic plaques, each of which has an elevated horny rim.
 The visibility of this rim is markedly accentuated by the application of artificial tanning solution (dihydroxyacetone).